 - 6.1.
-Directors are required to take all reasonable steps to avoid actual, potential or perceived conflicts of interest, as outlined in the Directors' Interests Policy. - 6.2.
+Directors are required to take all reasonable steps to avoid actual, potential or perceived conflicts of interest.. - 6.2.
 Directors are required to disclose any conflicts of interest and to abstain from voting on matters in which they have a material personal interest.